mattcaron/thermostat/README.md

    * I used the genuine article here, because I tried a couple of knockoffs and they lacked the ability to save configuration and were less precise than the actual Maxim product.
+      * The above is accurate, but if you run it at 12 bit resolution (the default), it doesn't matter, and a generic knockoff will probably work fine.
+Your mileage may vary.
+See `sensors/main/temperature.c` and set `SENSOR_CONFIG_REG_VALUE` and `MEASUREMENT_DELAY_MS` accordingly.
    * https://www.mouser.com/ProductDetail/?qs=7H2Jq%252ByxpJKpIDCbiq4lfg%3D%3D

+#### Enclosure

+The enclosure is meant to be 3D printed.
+See the `enclosures` subdirectory.
+The files are all generated from a single SCAD file.
+If you want to re-render or modify them, feel free to do so.
+OpenSCAD is what I use.

+However, this is not strictly necessary, because I've already exported the 3 pieces as `.stl`s.
+They are meant to print flat, without supports, in the orientation in which they are presented, on an FDM printer.
+They should print fine in any common 3D printing material.
+PLA will probably work fine, given the limited environmental effects to which they will be exposed.
+I used PETG, my rationale being that it should survive the temperature fluctuations and UV exposure a little better than PLA, but mainly because I wanted an excuse to get PETG printing dialed in on my printer - it's still pretty stringy, but vastly improved versus the beginning of the project.

 ### Base station